The-Powerpuff-Rangers/ecoseva/README.md

 - [License](#license)

 ## Inspiration

-We recently visited Goa a few weeks ago.
-We visited some of the most popular beaches in Goa but we noticed something that didn't felt right.
-We found the there was a single trash can dumping for both bio degradable and non bio degradable garbages.
-Moreover while vising the city, we found that there were seperate trash cans but the content inside it didn't matched according to the type of trash can.
-We also noticed overfilled trash cans and we couldn't find a place to throw garbage.
+During our visit to Goa, we noticed a pressing need for a modern waste management system.
+We observed that the existing waste disposal system was inadequate, with a single trash can being used to dump both biodegradable and non-biodegradable waste.
+We also found that even in the areas where separate bins were provided, the contents inside them did not correspond to the intended waste types.
+Moreover, overfilled trash cans were a common sight, and there were no designated areas to dispose of waste.

+This experience inspired us to take action and promote waste segregation.
+We realized that with the help of modern technology, we could make a significant impact in waste management.
+Specifically, we could leverage the power of AI and computer vision to build advanced waste segregation units.
+These units could identify and separate different types of waste automatically, thereby reducing the risk of contamination and increasing the efficiency of waste management.

+By integrating these AI-based waste segregation units into existing waste management systems, we could significantly reduce the amount of non-biodegradable waste and promote recycling.
+This would not only make our surroundings cleaner and more hygienic but would also promote sustainability and a healthier environment for all.

 ## What it does?